 - My asset allocation strategy remains constant.
-I am willing to accept substantial risk for aggressive growth.
+I am willing to take a substantial risk for aggressive growth.

-- I will enter the world of hedge fund investing when my liquid assets reach $3m+.
+- I will enter the world of hedge fund investing when my liquid assets reach $3 million.

-I allocated a substantial portion of my portfolio to legal investments – settlement advances, commercial litigation finance, and law firm financing.
-The litigation finance industry is set for explosive growth over the next decade.
+I hold a sizable portion of my portfolio in litigation finance assets: commercial litigation funding, pre-settlement advances, and law firm financing.
+Litigation funding is rapidly emerging as an alternative asset class, and the industry is set for explosive growth over the next decade.
+The shift to a greater focus on this asset class is a culmination of research in the third-party litigation funding industry.
 Investments in unsecured personal loans and fix-and-flip hard money loans have been undergoing liquidation over the last several years.
-I will consolidate all retirement accounts to Merrill Edge IRAs.
+I will consolidate all retirement accounts to a Merrill Edge brokerage account.

-My LexShares investments have an accrual of $1.13m as of FY19Q1 based on the percentage of recovery, and it will increase an additional $500k per year.
+My LexShares investments have accrued $800,000 as of November 30, 2018 based on a percentage of recovery.
+Accrued value is expected to increase by $400,000 every year.
+Investments in legal claims are highly speculative.
 The benefit of the higher returns for the portfolio concentration comes at the cost of a higher level of risk.

-My next option is YieldStreet.
-It offers a diversified portfolio of mature personal injury and mass tort cases with a high likelihood of winning.
-These investments generate reliable cash flow, but that also means the stagnation of idle cash that will impact the total return over time.
+Consumer litigation funding is a non-recourse pre-settlement advance to individual plaintiffs for living expenses during protracted litigation.
+The common types of lawsuits include personal injury, product liability, medical malpractice, motor vehicle accidents, and general liability.
+YieldStreet offers a diversified portfolio of mature personal injury or liability claims with a high likelihood of winning.
+These investments generate reliable cash flow, but it also means that investment returns suffer stagnation of idle cash, that will impact on investment performance over time.
 Cash drag is an inherent issue for multi-million dollar investments.
-Consumer litigation funding is uncorrelated to stock market.
 This is the best low risk investment option for retail investors who have less than one million dollars in net assets.